 Section 3 of the Family Protection Act 2008 defines a member of a person's family to include the spouse of the person; a child of the person and/or the person's spouse; a parent of the person or the person's spouse; a brother or sister of the person or the person's spouse; any other person who is treated by the person as a family member.
 Section 5 defines 'spouse' as an individual of the opposite sex to the person who is or has been married to the person; or although not married to the person, is living with the person in a marriage-like relationship or has lived with the person in such a relationship; or is a biological parent of a child with the person (whether or not they are or have been married or are living or have lived together)'.
-A person who commits an act of domestic violence may be imprisoned for a period of no greater than five years or fined no more than 100,000 Vatu, or both (a 10(1)).
+A person who commits an act of domestic violence may be imprisoned for a period of no greater than 5 years or fined no more than 100,000 Vatu, or both (a 10(1)).

 Part 3 of the Family Protection Act 2008 outlines the power of the court to make protection orders, and punishments for breaches of protection orders.
 The Act emphasises that the court must not give any regard to payment of bride-price or other legal proceedings when considering an application for a protection order.
-The Act also allows for authorised persons (who may include magistrates and justices, as well as trained chiefs, community leaders, teachers, village health workers or police) to issue temporary protection order and to have the matter heard and determined quickly (which may be particularly relevant in rural and remote communities).
+The Act also allows for authorised persons (who may include magistrates and justices, as well as trained chiefs, community leaders, teachers, village health workers or police) to issue temporary protection orders when a complainant is in danger and it is not practicable to apply to the court for a protection order and to have the matter heard and determined quickly (which may be particularly relevant in rural and remote communities).
 Breaching a family protection order is an offence in addition to any offences of domestic violence.
 The Act comprehensively details the powers of the courts in relation to protection orders, the process of applying for a family protection order, and procedural matters relating to family protection applications and orders.

-The Family Protection Act 2008 also outlines the powers of the police, stating that it is the duty of police to act in relation to domestic violence and that there is a duty to bring the matter to court.
-The Vanuatu Police Force has an internal 'no drop' policy which seeks to ensure that domestic and sexual violence cases are brought to court and not withdrawn (U.S. Department of State 2016).
+The Family Protection Act 2008 also outlines the powers of the police, stating that it is the duty of policy to act in relation to domestic violence and that there is a duty to bring the matter to court.
+The Vanuatu Police Force has an internal 'no drop' policy which seeks to ensure that domestic and sexual violence cases are brought to court and not withdrawn (US Department of State 2016).
 In order to enforce this legislation and protect victims of domestic violence, the Family Protection Unit (FPU) and its authorised officers was established within the police force, along with the development of the Family Violence Policy and Standard Operating Procedures of the Vanuatu Police Force (2015).

 5.3.
-Domestic policy relevant to GBV
+Policy Relevant to GBV

-Despite having rates of violence against women amongst the highest in the world, Vanuatu does not have a specific or standalone national action plan or strategy on GBV.
+Despite having rates of violence against women amongst the highest in the world, Vanuatu does not have a specific or stand-alone National Action Plan or Strategy on gender-based violence.
 However, GBV is addressed in a number of other national policies as outlined below: